black77dragon/DragonShield/README.md

 7. **Build & run**
    - Select DragonShield → My Mac and press ⌘R

-8. **Install standalone Python**
-   - Download Python 3 from [python.org](https://www.python.org/downloads/) and install it
+8. **Bundled Python Interpreter**
-   - Set environment variable `DS_PYTHON_PATH` to the installed interpreter, e.g. `/Library/Frameworks/Python.framework/Versions/3.12/bin/python3`
+   - The app looks for a bundled `Python.framework` first.
+If unavailable, set `DS_PYTHON_PATH` to a standalone interpreter, e.g. `/Library/Frameworks/Python.framework/Versions/3.12/bin/python3`.

 > **⚠️ Important**: The current build is developer-only.
 Replace the default DB key with a Keychain-managed key before storing real data.